EN (English)

 Acknowledgements

-DOAJ and OASPA gratefully acknowledge the support provided by the Research Consulting team (Lucia Loffreda, Andrea Chiarelli, Elle Malcolmson, Frances Palmer, Ellie Cox, Rob Johnson) in managing the Open Access Journals Toolkit design and implementation process, as well as the work done by Studio Seventeen (Gareth Roberts, Chloe Morris, Ed Walsh) in building and maintaining the website.
+DOAJ and OASPA gratefully acknowledge the initial support provided by the Research Consulting team (Lucia Loffreda, Andrea Chiarelli, Elle Malcolmson, Frances Palmer, Ellie Cox, Rob Johnson) in managing the Open Access Journals Toolkit design and implementation process, as well as the work done by Studio Seventeen (Gareth Roberts, Chloe Morris, Ed Walsh) in building and maintaining the website.
+We also acknowledge the support of the organisations on our Supporter page.

 All toolkit contents have been proposed, curated and drafted by Editorial Board Members.
 We acknowledge that AI-based tools have been used in the copyediting process alongside extensive human editing, to ensure consistency in readability, presentation and coverage of topics.